attogram/ollama-multirun/README.md

 A bash shell script to run a single prompt against *all* your locally installed ollama models, saving the output and performance statistics as easily navigable web pages.

-Perfect for:
-* comparing model responses
-* tracking performance
-* documenting your local AI experiments
+Useful for comparing model responses, tracking performance and documenting your local AI experiments

 Demo: https://attogram.github.io/ai_test_zone/